codefresh-io/cap-docs.codefresh.io/_docs/reporting/home-dashboard.md

 toc: true
 ---

 Get a global picture of runtimes, managed clusters, deployments, and pipelines in the Home dashboard.
-The Home dashboard is displayed when you log in to Codefresh.
-It provides system-wide visualization into all areas in real-time.
+The Home dashboard is displayed when you log in to Codefresh, providing system-wide visualization in real-time.

 Global filters allow you to narrow the scope of the data, and  drill down into specific entities for more details.